mikeykhalil/furan/README.md

 -----

-<h4 align="center">Furan is a Docker build microservice that builds and pushes Docker images from a specified GitHub repository to a specified target.</h4>
+<h4 align="center">Scale out Docker builds</h4>

 -----

+Furan is a horizontally-scalable Docker build microservice (API) that builds and pushes Docker images from a specified GitHub repository to a specified target (registry or S3).

 <h3 align="center">&middot;&middot;&middot;</h3>